syafiq/elastic/docs/implementation_log.md

   - Tested time retrieval for different clock types
   - Tested resolution and elapsed time calculations
   - All tests passing successfully
+- ✅ Added WASM example with SEV-SNP detection
+  - Created WASM binary that detects SEV-SNP environment
+  - Added logging to show which clock mechanism is being used
+  - Verified correct operation on both SEV-SNP and non-SEV-SNP machines

 ### File Interface
 - ✅ Implemented secure file operations